up

 Mission Statement

-The Washington Suburban Sanitary Commission (WSSC Water) is a bi-county governmental agency established in 1918 by an Act of the Maryland General Assembly.
+WSSC Water is a bi-county governmental agency established in 1918 by an Act of the Maryland General Assembly.
 It is charged with the responsibility of providing water and sanitary sewer service within the Washington Suburban Sanitary District, which includes most of Montgomery and Prince George's Counties.
-In Montgomery County, only the Town of Poolesville and portions of the City of Rockville are outside of the District.
+In Montgomery County, only the Town of Poolesville and portions of the City of Rockville are outside of the district.

 anchor